mmomtchev/nobind/README.md

 This allows for both a (slightly) better performance and code simplicity.

-It is unit-tested with:
+The unit tests run on:
-  * g++ 9.4 on Linux
+  * g++ 9.4 on Linux (the default compiler on Ubuntu 20.04)
+  * clang 13 on macOS (the default compiler on macOS 11)
+  * MSVC 19.29 on Windows (Visual Studio 16.11 *aka* 2019)

+However because of edge cases when it comes to C++17 support, the recommended compiler versions are:
-    - This is the default compiler on Ubuntu 20.04 - however g++ 10.5 - the alternative choice on Ubuntu 20.04 - is recommended for some template argument deduction cases
+  * g++ 10.5 on Linux (the alternative choice on Ubuntu 20.04)
-  * clang 13 on macOS
-    - This is the default compiler on macOS 11
+  * clang 13 on macOS (the default compiler on macOS 11)
-  * MSVC 16.11 on Windows
+  * MSVC 19.37 on Windows (Visual Studio 17.7 *aka* 2022) on Windows
-    - This is part of Visual Studio 2019 - however for some template argument deduction cases, `/permissive-` or an explicit `static_cast` might be need

 It is meant as an easy to use entry-level light-weight binding framework for simple projects.